rainfireliang/COMM6320_IntroductionR/README.md

 nv # instead of print(nv)
 ```

-R has some generic functions that we can use them directly.
+R has some generic functions that we can use directly.
 For example, calculating the sum and mean of a series of numbers.

 ```{r}
 sum(c(1,2,3))